salieri11/concord-bft/performance/scripts/chessplus-tools/README.md

 ### Logs

-fluentd collects logs from all the relevant docker containers on the load driver VM.
-The target for these logs is either Log Insight (refer [fluent-log-insight.conf](fluent-log-insight.conf)) or local file system (refer [fluent-log-file.conf](fluent-log-file.conf)).
+Docker logs on the load driver VM (refer [fluent-log-insight.conf](fluent-log-insight.conf)) are collected and sent to Log Insight and uploaded to Apache server too.
-Apart from that, the docker logs from all committer and client nodes get collected using SCP.
+Apart from that, docker logs from all committer and client nodes get collected using SCP.

 ### Metrics